TrendingTechnology/letterpress/README.md

     <title>{{meta_title}} - {{@blog.title}}</title>

 This way all **posts** still only have the title of the post as the title of the page, but all static pages are shown as `page title - blog title`.

+# A tip of the hat to Casper

+This theme is based on the excellent [Casper theme](https://github.com/TryGhost/Casper).